 Position: Active church professional, scholar and businessman

-Personal: Wife, Peggy, of 46 years; two children, two grandchildren, Lives in Montreat, NC
+Personal: Married to Peggy, since 1966; two children, two grandchildren, Lives in Montreat, NC

 Current Church: Member of Grace Covenant Presbyterian in Asheville

 Known for: A ready smile and a twinkle in the eyes

 Hobbies: College sports, music, theater, hiking, reading